-- This must take place in a public meeting. - Only Councillors present at the meeting may vote; Each councillor must vote (unless there is a declared pecuniary interest). - No councillor may abstain. - Voting is normally by a show of hands, but a paper ballot may be allowed if requested.
+- This must take place in a public meeting. - Only Councillors present at the meeting may vote; - Voting is normally by a show of hands, but a paper ballot may be allowed if requested.
 This is not a secret ballot as the paper should be signed by the councillor to ensure that one member has not voted twice.
 The clerk should be prepared for this possibility.
-Ballot papers should be destroyed at the conclusion of the meeting. - If a member is not at the meeting the legislation does not provide for a proxy or postal - If there is only one candidate, they must still have an absolute majority vote to be coopted (That is 50% plus 1 vote).
-An uncontested co-option is not permitted within the law.

-- Even if there are fewer candidates than vacancies, each candidate must receive an absolute majority vote of those members present at the meeting; no majority, no cooption.
+Ballot papers should be destroyed at the conclusion of the meeting. - If a member is not at the meeting the legislation does not provide for a proxy or postal vote. - If there is only one candidate, they must still have an absolute majority vote to be coopted (That is 50% plus 1 vote).
+An uncontested co-option is not permitted within the law. - Even if there are fewer candidates than vacancies, each candidate must receive an absolute majority vote of those members present at the meeting; no majority, no cooption.
 There is no "co-opted uncontested" provision within the law.
-For clarity, in an absolute majority vote, a candidate must obtain over a half of the votes cast, or 50% plus 1 vote. - If there are more candidates than vacancies, the candidate with the least number of votes should be taken off the list of candidates, and if there are still more candidates than vacancies, the vote is taken again.
-This procedure should be repeated until the number of candidates equals the number of vacancies and each candidate has a majority vote. - The Chairman may only use his casting vote if two successive voting rounds are stalemated. - The results of the voting will be recorded in the minutes of the same meeting.
+For clarity, in an

+- absolute majority vote, a candidate must obtain over a half of the votes cast, or 50% plus 1 vote. - If there are more candidates than vacancies, the candidate with the least number of votes should be taken off the list of candidates, and if there are still more candidates than vacancies, the vote is taken again.
+This procedure should be repeated until the number of candidates equals the number of vacancies and each candidate has a majority vote. - The results of the voting will be recorded in the minutes of the same meeting.